ifsvivek/VideoFetch/README.md

   </a>
 </p>

-**A powerful and seamless plugin for downloading YouTube videos with Free Download Manager**
+**A powerful and seamless plugin for downloading videos from YouTube and 1800+ other sites with Free Download Manager**

-_Enhance your video downloading experience with high-quality downloads and intuitive management_
+_Enhance your video downloading experience with high-quality downloads from a vast array of video platforms_

 </div>